 The S1 is a better comparison to the Medela Pump In Style Advanced.

-The Spectra S1 and the Medela Pump In Style Advanced have some features in common:
+Spectra S1 vs Medela Pump In Style Advanced and their common features:

 - Both pumps are double electric and can also function as single pumps.
 If you’d be pumping and breastfeeding at once, this feature would be a great advantage.
 It’s just as useful if you only need to express milk from one breast.
 The double pump option is less time-consuming, and you’ll be done in less time than you’d need while using a single pump.
 Also, if you’re nursing twins, a double pump will come in real handy.